superdin-inc/Disteroid/README.md

 ## Modules/Addons

 Modules is a small implementation i made, basically run that module on startup, it just open more possibilities.
-Different between modules and commands is commands loads using discord.js command loader, but modules are loaded globally
+Different between modules and commands is commands loads using discord.js command loader, but modules are loaded globally.
+Syntax are the same, but how you code it is different

 To start making a new module :